viant/bqtail/e2e/regression/cases/010_query_task/README.md

 This scenario tests data ingestion with summary query in sync mode.

+You can use the following variables in the SQL:

+- $DestTable: destination table
+- $TempTable: temp table
+- $EventID: storage event id triggering load or batch
+- $URLs: coma separated list of load URIs
+- $SourceURI: one of load URI
+- $RuleURL: transfer rule URL

 BqTail function is notified once data is uploaded to gs://${triggerBucket}/data/case010/dummy[1..2].json It matches the the following rule to submit load Job to BiqQuery.